cocos/cocos-engine/EngineErrorMap.md

 ### 5500

-'notify' can't work with 'get/set' !
+'notify' can not be used in 'get/set' !

 ### 5501

-'notify' must work with 'default' !
+'notify' must be used with 'default' !

 ### 5502